Curriculum

 Our science curriculum provides opportunities for children to develop knowledge and understanding of important scientific ideas, processes and skills and relate these to their everyday lives.
 Our children are given opportunities to learn about ways of thinking and of communicating ideas.
 They investigate scientific concepts and processes in a fun and exploratory way which promotes scientific thinking and a love of learning.

-Computing and E-Safety
+Computing and E-safety

 Computing prepares pupils to participate in a rapidly changing world in which work and other activities are being increasingly transformed by access to varied and developing technology.